July 25 forecast: Sunny, with cloud of impeachment for Trump

 The Trump White House wanted to hold up the aid until Zelenskiy made a public pledge to conduct investigations.
 Republicans have argued there was no “quid pro quo” — a pledge of investigations in exchange for military aid — because the Ukrainians weren’t aware the aid was on hold when Zelenskiy spoke to Trump.
 But these emails indicate the Ukrainians knew or suspected the aid was frozen when the call took place.

-Cooper, a deputy assistant defense secretary, also testified that her staff got a question that day from contact at the Ukrainian Embassy asking “what was going on” with the assistance.
+Cooper, a deputy assistant defense secretary, also testified that her staff got a question that day from a contact at the Ukrainian Embassy asking “what was going on” with the assistance.

 Talk about delaying the military aid had been percolating for weeks by then.

-But that night, at 6:44 p.m., a staffer in the White House’s Office and Management and Budget signed a document that officially put the money on hold.
+But that night, at 6:44 p.m., a staffer in the White House’s Office of Management and Budget signed a document that officially put the money on hold.
 All it took was a footnote stating that the money was “not available for obligation” while its use was under review.

 The document was signed by Mark Sandy, OMB’s deputy associate director for national security, who told lawmakers that he had been handling aid apportionments for years and had never before been told to put one on hold.
 He had asked his bosses repeatedly why it was being done.
 He didn’t get an answer.